 (Both of these use .webm)

 AV1, being a new codec, promises EVEN MORE efficiency, and is worth experimenting with going forwards as the method to store video files.
 Read up on how to use it.
+If you’re a strange fella with an Intel ARC card, those support hardware AV1, though I don’t know about FFMPEG’s support of those.

 -s %WxH% – sets resolution of video.
 Make sure that it’s just a normal x as in the letter, and not the mathematical × unicode multiplication sign.
 (Reggie made that mistake)